 - One tub of plain, low-fat yogurt

-- Give your dog yogurt twice per day while they have the yeast infection.
+- Give your dog yogurt twice per day while they have a yeast infection.

 - Continue to give your dog yogurt once per day to maintain a healthy digestive system.